SimplyStaking/panic_oasis/doc/INSTALL_AND_RUN.md

 ##### Obtaining Docker Image

-This part can be done in either of two ways, either by building the docker image yourself, or by downloading it from Docker Hub
+This part can be done in either of two ways, either by building the Docker image yourself, or by downloading it from Docker Hub

 **Option 1: Building The Docker Image**